+Therefore, the condition number $\kappa$ grows exponentially with the diameter of the domain.
+For technical convenience, we write $\kappa' = \kappa^k$ when the diameter of the domain is expanded from $D$ to $D' = k D$ for some $k > 1$.

-\begin{proof}[Proof of \cref{lem:bandits-time}] Compared with the runtime of \lightons \cref{thm:lightons}, the only difference the dependence is that $\kappa$ appears in the number of Mahalanobis projections.
+Compared with the runtime of \lightons \cref{thm:lightons}, the only difference is that $\kappa$ appears in the number of Mahalanobis projections.
+We note that $H_t$ and $\tilde{H}_t$ also admit rank-one updates.
 It suffices to show how the logistic loss function affects the analysis of \cref{lem:proj-count}.
 Specifically, we need to bound the quantity

 By the update rule of \cref{alg:lightons-logb} and that $\eta > 1$ in~\citep{ZYJ2025LogB}, we have